 If you don’t dive but are still interested in checking out The Blue Hole, there are snorkel trips, fly overs, and even skydiving.
 All of these activities come at a high price though – so just be prepared if it’s on your list!

 Secret Beach – a long bumpy road, Secret Beach was worth a few hours in our opinion.
+While we used our golf cart, others have taken bicycles, but it’s quite a long journey on a bike in the heat!
 There’s no seagrass here and a couple of little restaurant bars have popped up so you only have to come prepared with your sunscreen and bathing suit.
 I’m sure the sunsets are pretty amazing here as well but the drive back would be quite dark!

 Day Trip to Caye Caulker – when we were initially planning our trip we were thinking about splitting our stay between Ambergris Caye and Caye Caulker, or possibly just staying in Caye Caulker the entire time.
 Because Caye Caulker’s motto is “Go Slow” and we were already going to be in the throws of the slow season, we opted to just take a day trip and not spend the time switching hotels.
 I don’t regret the decision but I’d also love to spend a night or two on Caye Caulker next time.